AspireAtlas/Emergency-vehicle-detection-using-detector/README.md

    python demo.py --nogui
    ```

-4. **Logic**:
+### Logic

-   -The simulation includes induction loop detectors placed on the road.
+- **Induction Loop Detectors:** The simulation includes induction loop detectors placed on the road.
-   -The system continuously monitors these detectors to identify vehicles of type "ev" (emergency vehicles).
+- **Continuous Monitoring:** The system continuously monitors these detectors to identify vehicles of type "ev" (emergency vehicles).
-   -Once an emergency vehicle is detected, the traffic signal phase changes to green for the lane that the emergency vehicle is approaching, allowing it to pass through the junction.
+- **Signal Phase Change:** Once an emergency vehicle is detected, the traffic signal phase changes to green for the lane that the emergency vehicle is approaching, allowing it to pass through the junction.